IslasGECI/nerd/paper/paper.md

 # Use cases

-Each island requires a specific bait density to eradicate invasive rodents successfully, which requires studying the ecosystem and biology of the target species.
+Each island requires a specific bait density to eradicate invasive rodents successfully, which must be determined following careful study of the ecosystem and biology of the target species.

 NERD is useful when planning an eradication campaign because it can ensure efficient bait coverage while maximizing resources, time, and labor requirements.
 For example, we can use NERD to determine the bait bucket diameter necessary to achieve the desired bait density on the ground.
 While planning helicopter flight paths, bait density is assumed to be constant within each swath but variable between swaths.

-NERD is also useful during an eradication campaign.
 Notably, conservationists can use NERD to generate bait density maps in nearly real-time.
-Furthermore, we can evaluate bait density on the ground, even when the helicopter flies at variable speeds.
+Furthermore, conservationists can evaluate bait density on the ground, even when the helicopter flies at variable speeds.
-The NERD maps can identify bait gaps during eradication campaigns in the field, ensuring an efficient use of resources.
+The NERD maps can be used to identify bait gaps during eradication campaigns in the field, ensuring an efficient use of resources.

 # Conclusions

-NERD is an algorithm that describes bait density as a function of the aperture diameter and helicopter speed, based on past calibration experiments measuring rodenticide mass flow through a bait bucket.
+NERD is an algorithm that describes bait density as a function of the aperture diameter and helicopter speed, based on past calibration experiments measuring the mass flow of rodenticide through a bait bucket.
-NERD can aid in planning aerial operations and during eradication campaigns by providing near real-time feedback and allowing for on-the-spot corrections.
+NERD can aid in planning aerial operations and during eradication campaigns by providing near real-time feedback, allowing for on-the-spot corrections.
-The final product of NERD is a bait density map generated in a matter of seconds, allowing for the instant identification of bait gaps and ensuring efficient resource use.
+The final product of NERD is a bait density map generated in a matter of seconds, enabling the instant identification of bait gaps and ensuring efficient resource use.

 # References